savion-mull/savion-mull/README.md

 # **Savion Mull**

 ### About Me
 I am a **Computer Science student** at Century College with aspirations to transfer into a **double major in Physics and Economics degree**.
 My academic and professional pursuits revolve around the intersection of **technology, finance, and innovation**.
-I’m passionate about applying computational and analytical thinking to the **financial system, capital markets, and innovative technologies**.
+I’m passionate about applying computational and analytical thinking to **financial models, capital markets, and advancing technology**.

 - **Career Interests**: Investment Banking, Financial Analysis, Software Engineering